josephjosephadams/jekyll-01/_posts/2017-11-02-data-collection-tips.markdown

 categories: data collection
 ---

-> I wrote this post while working in the Mental Health Access Improvement Support Team ([MHAIST][MHAIST]) in NHS Scotland.
-I have since moved and this post is reproduced here with their permission.
+> I wrote this post while working in the Mental Health Access Improvement Support Team ([MHAIST][MHAIST]).
+I've since changed employer and this modified version is reproduced here with their permission.

 Opening a blank spreadsheet is a lot like beginning a New Year's resolution.
 With the best of intentions it's tempting to jump in and just start recording data.
 This may work in the short term with small data sets.
 But it takes a little more planning to collect data that will make a significant impact on your service.